 The Return of Odysseus

-This page in a nutshell: Notes on the latter books of Homer’s Odyssey.
+TL;DR: Notes on the latter books of Homer’s Odyssey.

 Odysseus finally returns home in Book XIII of the Odyssey, but “could not tell what land it was / after so many years away … The landscape looked strange, unearthly strange / to the Lord Odysseus.”
 Odysseus spends the next seven books carefully making his way around Ithaka, making allegiances, and practicing his trademark dissembling and contending in order to insinuate himself into the presence of the suitors to make them eventually “atone in blood!”
 The lessons of the voyage must come into play if Odysseus is to reclaim his house and kingdom so that he may set his lands in order and finally put the chaos of this wanderings behind him.
 Book XXI sets the stage for the slaughter of Book XXII.
 Telemachus has finally accepted Odysseus as his true father and now stands beside the returned king at the end of Book XXI: Odysseus has cast aside his beggar’s rags and now stands regally before the doomed suitors, bow in hand, son by his side, and electrical effects from the gods themselves.
 You couldn’t ask for anything better out of Hollywood.